You’ve written a book. You want to see it published. Where do you go from here?

 Sound intimating?
 Don’t know where to start?
 Let me help!

-- Basic setup charge – $125 + $1 per 8.5×11 page of your book.
+- Basic setup charge: $150 + $1 per 6×9 page in your book.

-- Pictures added have an additional charge as more setup is needed.
+- Pictures are an additional charge